Telugu language: Post-Ikshvaku period

+Several titles of Mahendravarman I in Telugu language, dated to c.
+600 CE, were inscribed on cave-inscriptions in Tamil Nadu.

+From the 6th century onwards, complete Telugu inscriptions began to appear in districts neighbouring Kadapa such as Prakasam and Palnadu.
+Metrically composed Telugu inscriptions and those with ornamental or literary prose appear from 630 CE.
+The Madras Museum plates of Balliya Choda dated to the mid-ninth century CE, are the earliest copper plate grants in the Telugu language.

-Telugu was more influenced by Sanskrit and Prakrit during this period, which corresponded to the advent of Telugu literature.
-Telugu literature was initially found in inscriptions and poetry in the courts of the rulers, and later in written works such as Nannayya's Mahabharatam (1022 CE).
-During the time of Nannayya, the literary language diverged from the popular language.
-It was also a period of phonetic changes in the spoken language.
+During this period, Telugu was heavily influenced by Sanskrit and Prakrit, corresponding to the advent of Telugu literature.
+Initially, Telugu literature appeared in inscriptions and poetry in the courts of rulers, and later in written works, such as Nannayya's Andhra Mahabharatam (1022 CE).

 Middle Ages

-The third phase is marked by further stylization and sophistication of the literary languages.
-During this period the split of the Telugu from Kannada alphabets took place.
-Tikkana wrote his works in this script.
+The third phase is marked by further stylisation and sophistication of the literary languages.
+During this period the split of the Telugu from the Telugu-Kannada alphabet took place.

 Vijayanagara Empire

 The Vijayanagara Empire gained dominance from 1336 to the late 17th century, reaching its peak during the rule of Krishnadevaraya in the 16th century, when Telugu literature experienced what is considered its Golden Age.
+The 15th-century Venetian explorer Niccolò de' Conti, who visited the Vijayanagara Empire, found that the words in the Telugu language end with vowels, just like those in Italian, and hence referred to it as "The Italian of the East"; a saying that has been widely repeated.

-Delhi Sultanate and Mughal influence
+Delhi Sultanate, Qutb Shahi, and Nizam era

-A distinct dialect developed in present-day Telangana region, due to Persian/Arabic influence: the Delhi Sultanate of the Tughlaq dynasty was established earlier in the northern Deccan Plateau during the 14th century.
+A distinct dialect developed in present-day Hyderabad region, due to Persian and Arabic influence.
+This influence began with the establishment of the Delhi Sultanate rule by the Tughlaq dynasty in the northern Deccan Plateau during the 14th century.

 In the latter half of the 17th century, the Mughal Empire extended further south, culminating in the establishment of the Hyderabad State by the dynasty of the Nizam of Hyderabad in 1724.
 This heralded an era of Persian influence on the Telugu language, especially Hyderabad State.
 The effect is also evident in the prose of the early 19th century, as in the kaifiyats.

-In the princely Hyderabad State, the Andhra Mahasabha was started in 1921 with the main intention of promoting Telugu language, literature, its books and historical research led by Madapati Hanumantha Rao (the founder of the Andhra Mahasabha), Komarraju Venkata Lakshmana Rao (Founder of Library Movement in Hyderabad State), Suravaram Pratapareddy and others.